 Statement & Bio

 Alex Buchanan (Born in Boston, Massachusetts) studied sculpture, printmaking and photography at the School of the Museum of Fine Arts at Tufts University.
 Alex also served four years active duty and began his journeys at sea in the U.S. Coast Guard.
-He focuses on his maritime influences and conveys them intriguingly by layering inclusive translations of coastal humanities in semiotic form, and tackles environmental subjects through humor and poignant metaphors.
+He focuses on the cultural relevance in his maritime influences and conveys them intriguingly by layering inclusive translations of coastal humanities in semiotic form, and tackles environmental subjects through humor and poignant metaphors.
 He exhibits work regularly in galleries and is a 2020 SMFA at Tufts Traveling Fellow recipient.
 Alex lives in New Bedford with his wife and daughter.

 Wanna Know More???